energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

 ## General info

 This repository will contain an anonimized dataset comprising time series measurement data about enery and temperatures in residential homes (mostly) in the Assendorp neighbourhood in Zwolle, the Netherlands, obtained during the heating season of 2021-2022 in the Twomes research project.

-*The dataset is currently in review to ensure it meet our standards for anonimization.*

 **Note**: [Git LFS](https://git-lfs.github.com/) is required to clone big CSV files